SebastianPfeu/SebastianPfeu/README.md

 <h1 align="center">Welcome to my GitHub profile 👋</h1>
 <h3 align="center">My name is Sebastian and I am a full stack web and mobile app developer</h3>

 <p align="center">📚 I have started coding at Le Wagon, a world-leading full stack web development bootcamp.
-If you want to know more about my final project of the bootcamp, have a look <a href="https://www.youtube.com/watch?v=rEGKyuVPJcw#t=59m38s" target="_blank">here</a>.
+If you want to know more about my final project of the bootcamp, please have a look <a href="https://www.youtube.com/watch?v=rEGKyuVPJcw#t=59m38s" target="_blank">here</a>.
 In addition, I have taught myself building single-page applications using React and Node.js as well as iOS apps in Swift.</p>

 <p align="center">💬 Feel free to ask me about <strong>HTML, CSS, JavaScript, React, Node.js, Ruby on Rails, SQL as well as Swift and SwiftUI</strong></p>